Taking the Heat

-Taking the Heat is a 1993 American romantic thriller film that premiered on Showtime.
-Directed by Tom Mankiewicz and written by Dan Gordon from a story by Gary Hoffman, the film followed a female cop and a murder witness as they try to avoid the mob en route to a high profile trial in New York City.
-The cast included Tony Goldwyn and Lynn Whitfield as the leads and George Segal, Will Patton, Peter Boyle, Joe Grifasi, Alan Arkin, and Greg Germann in supporting roles.
+Taking the Heat is a 1993 American romantic thriller film aired on Showtime.
+Directed by Tom Mankiewicz and written by Dan Gordon from a story by Gary Hoffman, the film follows a female cop and a murder witness as they try to avoid the mob en route to a high-profile trial in New York City.
+The cast includes Tony Goldwyn and Lynn Whitfield in leading roles, with George Segal, Will Patton, Peter Boyle, Joe Grifasi, Alan Arkin, and Greg Germann in supporting roles.